Course Taken Since the Company's Foundation

 Osaka Gas adopted the Osaka Gas Group Corporate Principles as part of its efforts to transform itself into a comprehensive energy service provider.
 The principles, which serve as the basic value for our Group management, were set in the wake of significant changes in the business environment surrounding the Osaka Gas Group, including liberalization of the electric power and gas markets.

-2015: Adoption of Policy on CSR Procurement of Gas Equipment
+2015: Adoption of CSR Procurement Guidelines for Gas Appliances, etc.

 Osaka Gas adopted CSR procurement guidelines regarding our purchase of gas appliances, other gas-related facilities and equipment, and parts constituting such appliances and equipment.
 The guidelines were intended to deepen the understanding of parts and appliance suppliers of our basic CSR procurement policy and for them to fulfill CSR jointly with us.